The Hills Have Eyes Part II: Plot

 The Reaper returns to the mine, where he pulls Foster under the bus and kills him.
 Jane finds Foster's body just before the Reaper catches her and crushes her in his arms.
 Sue returns to the camp, only for the Reaper to throw her through a window and slit her throat with a machete.
 Rachel runs into Pluto, who pins her to the ground, but Beast surprises him and chases him away.
 Rachel tries to follow Beast, but runs into a trap set by the Reaper, which catapults Hulk's corpse against her.
 Slammed backwards, she trips and fatally hits the back of her head on a rock.

 Meanwhile, Roy wakes up and runs into Pluto at the top of a cliff.
 Pluto gets ready to attack him, but Beast returns and knocks him off the cliff to his death.
-Cass runs from the Reaper and ends up in his mineshaft where he dumped the bodies, and comes across the corpses of all her friends.
+Cass runs from the Reaper and ends up in his mineshaft where he dumped the bodies, and comes across the corpses of her friends.
 She throws a jar of acid at the Reaper's face and escapes up a rope with help from Roy.
 The Reaper follows them, but they trap him in a bus full of bike fuel, set it on fire and watch as it explodes.
 The Reaper escapes from the wreckage covered in flames and attempts to kill them one last time, but he stumbles into an open mineshaft, falling to his death after which Roy and Cass embrace.
 The film ends with Roy, Cass and Beast walking away from the mine at sunrise, into the vast desert as they follow the road home.